Reasonable and Restrained Spanking is Legal

 When to Seek Representation If You’ve Spanked Your Child

-Children, ex-spouses, and others do not hesitate to report instances of parental discipline to police.
-Motives can range from genuine concern to nefarious purposes, such as gaining an advantage in a parental custody fight or a child claiming abuse to try to get out of trouble.
+Children, ex-spouses, and others do not hesitate to report instances of parental discipline to the police.
+Motives can range from genuine concern to nefarious purposes, such as gaining an advantage in a parental custody fight or a child claiming abuse to try and get out of trouble.
 Sometimes, teachers, school administrators, or neighbors over-react or wrongfully assume child abuse when they see bruises or scratches on a child.
+Is spanking your child illegal in Michigan?
+The answer depends on the circumstances, and an experienced lawyer can help you understand your rights.

 There Is No One-Size-Fits-All Viewpoint on Spanking